GetDKAN/dkan_starter/docs/introduction/dkan-starter-annotated.rst

 config.php
 ~~~~~~~~~~~

-You should forget about.
+You should forget about it.
 This file is created automatically by running `ahoy build config` and it is derived in part by what you add to `./config/config.yml`.

 config.yml
 ~~~~~~~~~~~